Liuhongzhi2018/LearningforIELTS/Listening_10-XZ.md

 28.thought that was terrible=Tim was shocked at 29.scientists don’t know much about=surprised how little is known 30.write my dissertation on=may do some further study

+C17 T2 Part2

+11.the house. was replaced=made changes to
+12.a place for artists and writers, hosted meetings of creative and literary people, like painters and poets 13.people in costume=dressed up as nineteenth-century servants.
+14.mini tractors=Our latest addition is child-sized tractors

+C17 T2 Part3

+21-22.a personal reaction=emotional impact the performance, a reference to particular scenes=how well the director handled important bits of the play
+28.problems that families experience=disagreements and tension between teenagers and their parents.
+29.moving=intensified the emotion for me.
+30.They can be interpreted in many ways=can also be understood on different levels.